 Bob Braudis, Di Salvo’s predecessor, watched the shift during his 24 years as an iconic, counter-culture sheriff.
 His job was a balancing act between the needs of everyday people and famous folks, and of course, the super-rich.

-The far end of the Roaring Fork Valley can only hold so many.
+The far end of the real estate Roaring Fork Valley can only hold so many.
 And as more of the rich and famous “bought homes here, more and more of them joined,” he said.
 Which meant a lot less of everyone else.
 In fact, Paula Zurcher, the 90-year-old daughter of Walter Paepcke, just put her mountain mansion outside of town up for sale.
 The asking price?
 Only $18 million.